-- 3. The procedures MxCC will use to immediately notify the campus community upon the confirmation of an emergency are listed in the Public Information Notifications on page 26. - 4.
-The content of the notification will be determined by the employees listed in Section 2(a) on page 11 in consultation with the resources listed in Section 2(b). - 5.
-Employees listed in section 2(a) will initiate the notification.
+- 1. The procedures MxCC will use to immediately notify the campus community upon the confirmation of an emergency are listed in the Public Information Notifications on page 26. - 2.
+The content of the notification will be determined by the employees listed on page 7 in consultation with the resources listed on that same page. - 3.
+Employees listed above will initiate the notification.
 The Dean of Academic Affairs and Marketing staff will update the college's webpage and social media accounts.
 The Dean of Administration, Administrative Assistant to the Dean of Administration or Media & Instructional Technology staff will update the college's hallway monitors.
 Broadcast messages over the college phones may be made by any of the employees listed above as well as all employees trained to work in the Information Desk.
 The Dean of Academic Affairs, Administrative Assistant to the Dean of Student Affairs and marketing staff would manage media notifications, television, radio, etc. Any authorized employee, or security guard, would put notices on college doors or bulletin boards if time allowed and doing so would not endanger the guards or employees.
 Only the following employees are authorized to send notifications out via myCommNet Alert, which includes text, voice & email messages to the entire MxCC population: